With great flight connections to the Azores from the UK and other parts of Europe, the islands are just 4 hours away.

 Getting to the Azores

-FROM THE UK Gatwick direct flight - SATA Air Azores operates a direct flight from Gatwick to São Miguel every Saturday from April to October.
-The flight takes 4 hours and costs around £340 per person including taxes.
-Stansted direct flight - Ryanair operates a direct flight from Stansted to São Miguel every Saturday from April to October.
+FROM THE UK Gatwick direct flight - SATA Air Azores operates a direct flight from Gatwick to São Miguel every Saturday from May to October.
+The flight takes 4 hours.
+Stansted direct flight - Ryanair operates a direct flight from Stansted to São Miguel every Saturday year-round.
 The flight takes 4 hours and prices vary hugely depending on demand.
-We are very happy to book these budget flights for you and we charge a £10 admin fee per person above the website price.
+We are very happy to book these budget flights for you.
 Manchester and Heathrow flights - TAP Air Portugal operate flights from Manchester and Heathrow to Lisbon and then onward flights to the Azores.
 Each leg takes around 2½ hours and prices range from £320 upwards depending on availability.
 Budget airlines - if you are looking to fly from another regional airport in the UK, you may want to consider flying with a budget airline to Lisbon and then onwards to the Azores.
 The only thing to bear in mind when doing this is that you are effectively on 2 separate tickets so we always allow at least 3 hours connection in Lisbon in case of delays.
-As with the Ryanair flights above, we add a £10 per person admin to the website price.
 FROM THE USA AND CANADA There is a fantastic direct service with SATA Air Azores to the islands of Sao Miguel and Terceira from Boston and Toronto.
 FROM LISBON There are daily flights from Lisbon with TAP Air Portugal, SATA Air Azores, Ryanair and Easyjet to the islands of São Miguel, Faial and Terceira with connections from many major cities around the world.
 FROM THE REST OF EUROPE SATA Air Azores operate flights to the Azores from Amsterdam, Stockholm, Barcelona, Billund, Copenhagen, Dublin, Frankfurt, Las Palmas, Madrid, Munich, Paris, Oslo, Zurich, Faro, Porto, Funchal and Porto Santo.

 Getting around the Azores